-Getting around outside, getting around inside, getting out of bed (MO Section)

-- Persons who give the sample person a ride to get to places (DT Section; two persons can be identified) - Laundry, shopping for groceries or personal items, preparing hot meals, handling bills and banking, less common money matters (HA Section) - Eating, getting cleaned up, using the toilet, getting dressed (SC Section) - Keeping track of medications, sitting in on doctor visits, making decisions about insurance (MC Section)
+- Getting around outside, getting around inside, getting out of bed (MO Section) - Persons who give the sample person a ride to get to places (DT Section; two persons can be identified) - Laundry, shopping for groceries or personal items, preparing hot meals, handling bills and banking, less common money matters (HA Section) - Eating, getting cleaned up, using the toilet, getting dressed (SC Section) - Keeping track of medications, sitting in on doctor visits, making decisions about insurance (MC Section)

 Helper characteristics: Relationship of the helper to the sample person is obtained when a person is identified as helping with an activity.
 Questions in the HL Section obtain information on whether the person helping has a regular schedule or whether it varies.
 If help is given on a regular schedule, days per week and hours per day (on days when help is provided) are asked.
 Otherwise, days in the last month and hours per day (on days when help is provided) are asked.
-Starting in R11, if the days helped per week is 0, respondents are asked days in the last month and hours per day.
 For helpers other than spouses/partners, whether the helper is paid and who pays (family, government program, insurance, other) is asked.
 If the person or his/her family pays, the amount for the last month is asked.
 This amount can be reported as an hourly rate, a weekly rate or a monthly rate.
 If a government program is named as a source of payment, the type of program is asked (Medicaid, Medicare, a state program or something else).